Skip to main content

 JICH-R Student Drug Use

-Students are prohibited from attending school or school functions after having consumed or while under the influence of any unauthorized mood altering chemical.
-They are prohibited from possessing, furnishing, or consuming tobacco, alcohol or illicit drugs while in school or on school grounds, or at school functions, or on a school bus.
+Students are prohibited from attending school or school-sponsored events after consuming, or while under the influence of, any unauthorized mood-altering chemical.
+They are prohibited from possessing, distributing, or consuming alcohol or illicit drugs while on school property at school functions, or on a school transportation.
+Any student who violates this policy will be considered to be involved with drugs and/or alcohol in a potentially harmful manner and will be automatically referred for further action according to the following procedure.

 A. On the first offense: